-Always pay attention to the valid speed limits $\Rightarrow \triangle$ .
+Always pay attention to the valid speed limits $\Rightarrow$ .

-The warning light so goes out after the successful cleaning of the diesel particle filter.
+The warning light respectively a set of the successful cleaning of the diesel particle filter.

-If the filter is not properly cleaned, the warning light does not go out and the warning light to begins to flash.
-In the information display\ appears Diesel-particle Owner's manual.
+If the filter is not properly cleaned, the warning light above the warning light to begins to flash.
+In the information display\ appears Dieselparticle Owner's manual.
 Afterwards the engine control unit shifts the engine into the emergency mode, which only has a reduced power output.
-After switching the ignition off and on again the warning light does not go out and the warning light does not
+After switching the ignition off and on again the warning light to comes on.
 Have the vehicle inspected without delay by your specialist garage.